★ BEST INVESTING TOOLS COMPARISON ★

 Can I export data from MarketWatch and Trading Economics?

-MarketWatch includes a stock screener for finding investment ideas.
-Trading Economics focuses on other analytical tools.
+MarketWatch has a stock screener for surfacing ideas; Trading Economics doesn't, and focuses its energy elsewhere.

 Curation & Accuracy